nijatmursali/FundamentalsofComputerGraphics/HOMEWORK1-4/HW4/README.md

 ## Introduction

 The fundamental idea of this project was that this project helped us to understand the [Yocto tools](https://github.com/xelatihy/yocto-gl) to render our models.
 In order to make the project more interesting, we have checked the same scene with Blender 2.8 Cycles render engine to see how powerful Yocto can be to render the images.
 Thus, as mentioned in the project list, this homework helped us to make environment to show off Yocto/GL by demostrating the rendering features we have demonstrated.
 In our models, we have added [subdivision surface modifier](https://docs.blender.org/manual/en/latest/modeling/modifiers/generate/subdivision_surface.html) and others.
 For this project, we have used only one outside asset that mentioned above, all other models included in scene are our own models.
+In zipped file, we have included only one folder for the scene because all other scenes are same scene, but with different camera placement.
+You can find those different camera placed scenes in [this link](https://github.com/nijatmursali/FundamentalsofComputerGraphics/tree/master/HOMEWORK1-4/HW4).

 ## Development